anton-smirnov-robert/weaver/content/note/note on Montevil2019a.md

 Being able to generate a pattern is not being able to explain it, that is to be an explicit possibility.
 It is choosing a good initial condition.
-Be careful with the retrospective illusion : putting a novelty as generic *a posteriori*.
+Be careful with the retrospective illusion : saying that something was a possibility because it happened.
+No, it was not at that time.